-The recipients of the 2024 Scholarships for Displaced Students have been selected.
+The recipients of the 2024 Scholarships for Displaced Students will soon be announced.

 Thank you to all who applied.